Dementia Praecox: Definition, Causes, Symptoms, And Treatment

 Individual psychotherapy can help people with schizophrenia work on changing their dysfunctional thought patterns.
 They can learn to cope with stress.
 The therapist can help them learn to recognize when they are headed for relapse and come up with a plan to avoid it or minimize its effects.

 People with schizophrenia may need social skills training to improve their communications and social skills.
 They may need help engaging in daily activities.
-If they can work, they may need help from vocational rehabilitation program or a sheltered workshop.
+If they can work, they may need help from a vocational rehabilitation program or a sheltered workshop.

-Family therapy can help the families of people with schizophrenia.
+Family therapy can help families of people with schizophrenia.
 In this type of therapy, families get information about schizophrenia and learn ways to cope with the disorder as a family and as individuals.

 When symptoms of schizophrenia are at their worst, the patient may need to be hospitalized.
 This is sometimes important to make sure they're safe, and their needs are being met.
 For adults who aren't helped by medications, electroconvulsive therapy (ECT) may be an option.
 ECT is especially helpful for people with schizophrenia and depression together.